ramazancetinkaya/session-handler/README.md

 # Session Handler
-An example of a secure Session Handler class using PHP
+Example of a secure Session Handler class written using PHP

 ### Authors